tanin47/tanin47.github.io/_posts/2020-04-19-use-tooltip-to-speed-up-your-workflow.md

 Tip is built upon ["Services" (or "System-wide Services")](https://developer.apple.com/design/human-interface-guidelines/macos/extensions/services/), which allowed one application to send a selected text to another application.

+With this mechanism, Tip can be used with any Mac OS app!

-Therefore, Tip can only see the text when user explicitly triggers this feature by hitting the configured shortcut.
+Tip also only see the text when user explicitly triggers this feature by hitting the configured shortcut.

 Tip gets the selected text, calls the user script, and renders the result in a tooltip as shown below: